To Keep Your Partner Close, Do These 3 Things The Moment You Feel Disconnected

 • Do you find that you are arguing way more than ever before?

-• Do you or does your spouse seem to have tons of anger and resentment which make it difficult to ever engage in meaningful conversation?
+• Do you or does your spouse seem to have a lot of anger and resentment, which makes it difficult to engage in meaningful conversation?

 Come up with a number on a one-five scale regarding your relationship.
 You are a one if it feels like it could easily be fixed, and you are a five if there is a ton of resentment and someone has dropped the “D” bomb (divorce).

-Think about what is happening in life right now.
-If either one of you is under undue stress or facing gargantuan deadlines, it may be better to postpone an intervention or to carefully plan it out.
+Think about what is happening in your life right now.
+If either of you is under undue stress or facing gargantuan deadlines, it may be better to postpone an intervention or carefully plan it out.

-However, don’t put it off for long, or it may never get done until it is too late.
+However, don’t put it off for long; otherwise, it may never be done until it is too late.

-Based on your evaluation of things, it is now time to plan your next steps.
-This step may take some time, depending on how damaged you feel, and how damaged you believe your marriage is at this point.
-If you are a 4 or 5 on the relationship scale, you may have difficulty believing that things can be any different than the current status.
+Based on your evaluation, it is time to plan your next steps.
+This step may take some time, depending on how damaged you feel and how damaged you believe your marriage is at this point.
+If you are a 4 or 5 on the relationship scale, you may have difficulty believing that things can be different than their current status.

 Here are some things to think through and jot down:

 • What do I want?
 You don’t like things the way they are, so what do you want?
-Even if it does not seem possible, at least think through and answer this question: "What do I want in our marriage?"
+Even if it is impossible, at least think through and answer this question: "What do I want in our marriage?"

 • What do I need?
-This could be another version of the previous question, or it could have a different answer.
+This could be another version of the previous question or have a different answer.
 However, think it through and write it down.

 • What does my spouse want?
 You have been married for a while, so put on your thinking cap.
 Write out what you believe your spouse wants in your marriage that is not there right now.
 The answer to this one may be as simple as making a list of the common complaints you hear from your spouse.

 • What does my spouse need?
 This can be a very different answer from what they want.
-You know this person; you know their life, their personality and the way they approach life and the stresses of life.
+You know this person; you know their life, their personality, how they approach life, and the stresses of life.

 What are the top two or three things that you know would be helpful to your spouse right now with the things being faced in life?